Eeems-Org/remarkable.guide/src/guide/software/launcher.rst

 Picking A Launcher
 ==================

+Launchers allow you to open and switch between applications.
+Without them there is no way to run third party applications from the user interface.
+You would have to SSH into your device to launch them every time you wanted to use them.

-After :doc:`toltec` you will need to pick a launcher to access any GUI applications you install.
+After :doc:`toltec` you will need to install a launcher.
 Currently there are `three launchers in toltec <https://toltec-dev.org/stable/#section-launchers>`_.
 Of which we only recommend two for use: Oxide and Remux.

 .. contents:: Contents
    :local: